Skip to main content

 Organise your workload using Trello

 To make sure all projects are visible to the team, you should write and update cards on Trello.
-GOV.UK Data Products has two Trello boards:

 Stories should cover a specific task that has a valid acceptance criteria.
 Acceptance criteria are your “definition of done”.
 You should make the minimum developments to meet this criteria.